The House That Johnny Built

 The unexpected success of the Aggies’ inaugural SEC season took place under the leadership of a first-year head coach and the on-field direction of an unproven redshirt-freshman quarterback who went by the nickname of “Johnny Football.”

-By the time the book was closed on that 2012 season, Coach Kevin Sumlin’s star player, Johnny Manziel, had become the second Aggie to be named winner of college football’s coveted Heisman Trophy.
+By the time the book was closed on that 2012 campaign, Coach Kevin Sumlin’s star player, Johnny Manziel, had become the second Aggie to be named winner of college football’s coveted Heisman Trophy.

-System regent Jim Schwertner announced that upon completion of the project he wanted the venue to be officially renamed as “Kyle Field: The House That Johnny Built.”
+System regent Jim Schwertner suggested that upon completion of the project, the venue be renamed, “Kyle Field: The House That Johnny Built.”

 The excitement Manziel and his Aggie teammates generated during the school’s first year of SEC play no doubt played a significant role in generating the private-sector financial support needed to significantly change the superstructure of Kyle Field.

-A longtime Texas political powerhouse and the former comptroller of the State of Texas, John Sharp assumed the helm as chancellor of the Texas A&M System on September 6, 2011.
-From the outset, the former Aggie student-body president made it clear he intended to do things differently.
+A longtime Texas political powerhouse and the former comptroller of the State of Texas, John Sharp assumed the helm of the Texas A&M System as chancellor on September 6, 2011.
+From the beginning, the former Aggie student-body president made it clear he intended to do things differently.

 After two unsuccessful runs for Texas lieutenant governor, Sharp retired from politics and entered the private sector where, he said upon becoming chancellor, “I made enough money so that I don’t have to have this job.”